Webtime

 • Quantitiative analysis

-When screen reader users need to back track pages to re-find previously visited content, they are forced to listen to some portion of each unwanted page to recognize it.
-This makes aural back navigation inefficient, especially on large websites.
-To address this problem, we introduce topic- and list-based back: two navigation strategies that provide back browsing shortcuts by leveraging the conceptual structure of content-rich websites.
-Both are manifested in Webtime, an accessible website on the history of the Web.
+When screen reader users need to backtrack pages to find previously visited content, they are forced to listen to parts of each unwanted page to recognize it.
+This makes aural back navigation slow and inefficient, especially on large websites.

 NSF-funded research project “Navigating the Aural Web”, PI: Dr. Davide Bolchini